tartley/sinister-ducks/README.txt

     Noncommercial - No derivative works license:
         http://creativecommons.org/licenses/by-nc-nd/3.0/

-    This game skellington code is licenced under the new BSD: http://www.opensource.org/licenses/bsd-license.php
+    This game is built on PyWeek Skellington code, licenced under the new BSD: http://www.opensource.org/licenses/bsd-license.php